FlyingFathead/cassette-calibrator/README.md

 * WebUI paths are **relative to the project root**.
 Put files under `data/` and browse/pick them.

+## TODO / WIP:

+- A/B spectrogram view: one horizontal spectrogram for the reference “input” WAV and one for the synced recorded capture -- with optional L/R split if the files are stereo.

+- Comparative spectrum analyzer / visualizer: timeline + playhead, with color-coded overlay (baseline vs cassette-looped) so you can see how they interact/differ over time.

+- Phase correlation check (correlation meter / phase relationship), ideally also available per-channel.

 ## Changelog / History

 * 0.1.4 - Local WebUI (stdlib) introduced; fixes